UPCOMING EVENTS

 Bible Study the Gospel of Mark

 Join us for a 9 week study beginning Tuesday, January 6th at 9:30am or Thursday January 8th, at 6:30 pm in the Bishop Federal room.
+For more information, please contact Janet Howerton.
+Details of the bible study on FORMED.

 • Little Ones' Ministry